semuconsulting/pyspartn/README.md

 1. `spartn_decrypt.py` - illustrates how to read, decrypt and decode a binary SPARTN log file (e.g. from the `spartn_mqtt_client.py` or `spartn_ntrip_client.py` examples above).
 1. `rxmpmp_extract_spartn.py` - ilustrates how to extract individual SPARTN messages from the accumulated UBX-RXM-PMP data output by an NEO-D9S L-band correction receiver.
 1. `spartnparser.py` - illustrates how to parse SPARTN transport layer data from the binary SPARTN messages output by the `rxmpmp_extract_spartn.py` above.
-1. `gad_plot.py` - illustrates how to extract geographic area definitions from a series of SPARTN-GAD-1X messages - the output file from the example above can be used as an input.
-This example also serves to illustrate how to decrypt SPARTN messages.
+1. `parse_gad.py` - illustrates how to convert parsed and decoded GAD message types into iterable data structures and convert them to WKT area polygon format - the output file from the example above can be used as an input.
+1. `parse_hpac.py` and `parse_ocb.py` - illustrate how to convert parsed and decoded HPAC and OCB message types into iterable data structures.

 ---
 ## <a name="troubleshooting">Troubleshooting</a>